Art is expression. Art is emotion.

 And art is always a statement.

-Art can transform the viewer but what does art mean to an artist when it is his mission, his vocation and his compulsion?
-In the last of a two-part series to celebrate World Art Day, Artflute gets artists from around the world to reveal their innermost thoughts about art and what it means to them.
+Art can transform the viewer but what does art mean to an artist when it is his mission, his vocation, and his compulsion?
+In the last of a two-part series to celebrate World Art Day, Artflute gets artists from around the world to reveal their innermost thoughts about art and all things art.
 Read the first part of the series here – World Art Day: 5 Fascinating Artists Get Intensely Personal.